 It was just last week when Angaris publicly announced that his sister will be coming home this year after a Kuwaiti lawyer told him that she is innocent.

-Angaris shared that they already have many plans with her son and daughter as soon as she come back home.
+Angaris shared that they already had many plans with her son and daughter as soon as she come back home.

 Jakatia even took short courses inside the jail in preparation of her supposed freedom.